 During class sessions we will study important examples of Roman monuments and pieces of art.
 These examples will help students to understand and visualize better the fundamental aspects of Roman history and culture.
-Students are expected to pay great attention to these examples in order to be able to interpret images of Roman civilization and provide an informed, detailed discussion.
+Students are expected to pay great attention to these examples to be able to interpret images of Roman civilization and provide an informed, detailed discussion.
 Lectures will include material beyond the course readings for which students will be held responsible in the midterm and final exams.
 Therefore, it is critical for students to take notes, and class attendance is required.

-Attendance Policy
+Attendance & Lateness Policy

-Class attendance is mandatory.
-Students are allowed two "free" absences, which do not need to be justified.
+Class attendance (in person) is mandatory.
+Students are allowed two "sick days," which do not need to be justified.
+However, it is considered common courtesy to inform the instructor of your absence when possible.
 It is the students' responsibility to keep them in case of real necessity (sickness or any other unforeseen inconvenience that may prevent students from being in class).
-Each additional absence, unless for a very serious reason, will lower the students' grade by one grade level (i.e., a final grade of a B+ would be lowered to a B).

-If students miss class, they are responsible for obtaining class notes from other students and/or for meeting the professor during office hours.
-It is also the policy of the Institute that any student who has eight or more absences automatically fails the class.
+Each additional absence-even for another illness-will lower the students' grade by half a letter grade (i.e., a final grade of a B+ would be lowered to a B).
+Missing a co-curricular field trip also lowers a student's final grade by half a letter grade.
+It is the policy of the Institute that any student who has eight or more absences automatically fails the class.